 How to disconnect the battery

-Put on safety goggles at this point because if the battery is faulty, it may leak acid.
+Put on safety goggles at this point because if the battery is faulty, it may have leaked acid.

-Using a spanner to undo the terminal clamp, remove the negative lead first.
-If you remove the positive lead first you could create an electrical circuit if, for example, a spanner touches the terminal and the car’s body.
-This could short the battery and even electrocute you.
+Using a wrench to loosen the batter terminal clamp, remove the negative lead first and then the positive.
+For safety reasons, always remove the negative first, because if removing the positive lead first you could slip with the wrench and create a short circuit if.
+For example, is the tool touches the terminal and the car’s body it will short the battery, create a shower of sparks, and even electrocute you.

 Once both clamps are released, tie them away from anything metal on the car.
 It’s a good idea to label them as well so you don’t mix them up.

 To reinstall the battery, connect the positive terminal first, followed by the negative.
-There may be a spark from the negative cable as you do so but it’s normal and perfectly safe, unless flammable liquid such as petrol is close by.
+There may be a spark from the negative cable as you connect it but it’s normal and perfectly safe, unless there are flammable liquids or gas fumes close by.

 Safety tip: Disconnect the battery’s negative terminal first but reconnect the positive terminal first.

-- Use insulated tools if you’re working on the electrical supply
+- Use insulated tools if you’re working on the battery or charging system.

-- Make sure the areas you’re working on – for example, the exhaust – are cold.
-Engines work at very high temperatures.
+- Make sure the parts in the area you’re working on – for example, the exhaust – are cold.
+Engine parts run at very high temperatures.

-- If it’s possible, pull rather than push a spanner to free a nut that is stuck to avoid your hand hitting a solid metal part when it suddenly untightens.
+- If it’s possible, pull a wrench towards you, rather than push it to free a nut or bolt.
+This helps to avoid your hand hitting a solid metal part when it slips.

-- When working on the fuel system, double-check there are no naked flames, hot engine parts or live electrical connections in the vicinity.
+- When working on the fuel system, be extremely careful of any hot parts, open flame, or electrical connections in the vicinity.

 - Always have a fire extinguisher to hand.